ngpeijiun/stat/100/lesson02.md

 1.  **Experimental Unit**

     The **experimental unit** is the smallest basic object to which one can assign different conditions (treatments).
 In research studies, the **experimental unit** does not always have to be a person.
 In fact, the statistical terminology that is associated with research studies actually came from studies done in agriculture.
-Examples of an **experimental unit** include person, animal, plant, set of twins, married couple, plot of land, building.
+Examples of an **experimental unit** include person, animal, plant, set of twins, married couple, plot of land, and building.

+2.  **Explanatory Variable / Treatment** (in randomized experiment)

+    The **explanatory variable** is the variable used to form or define the different samples.
+In randomized experiments, **explanatory variable** is the variable that is used to explain differences in the groups.
+In this instance, the **explanatory variable** can also be called a treatment when each experimental unit is randomly assigned a certain condition.
+Examples of **explanatory variables** include gender, type of plant, type of drug, type of medical procedure, and teaching method.

+    You should note that gender and type of plant cannot be called treatments because one cannot randomly assign gender or type of plant.

+3.  **Response (Outcome) Variable**

+    The **response variable** is the outcome of the study that is either measured or counted.
+Examples of **response variables** include height, weight, temperature, classification of whether a person is a vegetarian, and classification of symptom severity for an illness.

+4.  **Confounding Variable**

+    A **confounding variable** is a variable that affects the response variable and is also related to the explanatory variable.
+The effect of a **confounding variable** on the response variable cannot be separated from the effect of the explanatory variable.
+Therefore, we cannot clearly determine that the explanatory variable is solely responsible for any effect on the response or outcome variable when a **confounding variable** is present. **Confounding variables** are problematic in observational studies.